Super Bowl LVI: Los Angeles Rams

 The Rams offense ranked ninth in yards (6,325) and tied with the Bengals for eighth in points scored (460).
 Stafford had career highs in touchdowns (41) and completion percentage (67.2), although he led the league in interceptions (17).
 He also set franchise records for single-season pass completions (404) and passing yards (4,886), while tying the passing touchdowns record.
 Wide receiver Cooper Kupp became the fourth NFL player and first since 2005 to obtain the receiving triple crown by leading the league in receptions (145), receiving yards (1,947), and receiving touchdowns (16).
 The Offensive Player of the Year, his receiving yards and receptions were both the second-most in a season.
 Kupp was joined by wide receiver Van Jefferson, who had 802 receiving yards and 6 touchdowns, and tight end Tyler Higbee, who had 560 receiving yards.
 Beckham added 537 yards and 5 touchdowns, helping fill the absence of the injured Robert Woods.
 The team's leading rusher at 845 yards was running back Sony Michel, who was acquired in a trade with the New England Patriots after Cam Akers missed most of the regular season with an Achilles tendon injury.
 Akers returned to the active roster ahead of the playoffs.
-Running back Darrell Henderson added 688 rushing yards until he suffered a season-ending injury in Week 16.
+Running back Darrell Henderson added 688 rushing yards until he was injured in Week 16, although he was able to return for the Super Bowl.
 The Rams' offensive line was led by 16-year veteran tackle Andrew Whitworth, who spent his first 11 seasons with the Bengals.